scottstanfield/ryanloney.github.io/resume.md

     * Managed call time for a top tier Congressional candidate, to raise over $2.9 million.
     * Hired and supervied two full-time assistants.
     * Built digital fundraising plan by researching and communicating with donors.
-    * Construction cloud-based database from scratch growing to over 4,000 donors; exported and matched raw data with compliance officer's reports.
+    * Construction cloud-based database from scratch growing to over 4,000 donors & exported raw data to match with compliance officer's reports to FEC.